Measures to lower carbon footprint from dairy farms

 Cows eating left-overs from bakery products may produce more sustainable milk

-Bakery by-products as feed ingredient for lactating cows may increase milk production and lower global warming potential.
+Bakery by-products as feed ingredient for lactating cows increases milk production and may lower global warming potential.
 An Italian case study shows promising results for adding bakery by-products as a feed ingredient to lactating cows’ diet.
-In Italy, dairy farms experience severe crisis due to economic speculation and climate change.
-This is challenging the sustainability […]
+Italy has a high dependency on cereal import from no EU countries.
+It is challenging the sustainability of […]